 The traditional electricity retail model is becoming increasingly reliant on the daily supply charge, a fixed cost irrespective of how much or how little energy you actually consume.

-The Tesla Energy Plan works by connecting your solar and Powerwall with a network of other solar and Powerwall owners, all working together as a VPP to provide grid services.
-This means Tesla will be accessing the energy in your Powerwall to optimise it for every minute of the day, so that we can use this energy where it is needed most and offer you the best energy plan – one with no daily supply charge.
+The Tesla Energy Plan works by connecting your solar and Powerwall with a network of other solar and Powerwall owners, all working together as a VPP to provide essential grid services.
+Tesla’s optimisation software will operate your battery and solar in the most efficient way, so that we can use this energy where it is needed most and offer you the best energy plan – one with no daily supply charge.

 How much will I save?

-With a $0 daily supply charge, we also expect customers to save over $300 per year, in addition to any existing solar and battery savings when compared to the Default Market Offer.
+With a $0 daily supply charge and lowest generally available usage rate, we also expect customers to save $300 per year on avergae, in addition to the upfront Powerwall savings when compared to the Default Market Offer.